Module 3: IMIM Professional Masterclass Diploma Training

 Lesson: Caroline will take you through another case working with a challenging dog.

-These will be scheduled monthly (every other month these will be twice monthly.)
+These will be scheduled monthly.
 These will a great way to discuss with Caroline and the group, concerns, problems, as well successes on your studies.
 You will also get support and help with the cases you are working with as well as sharing any other learning experiences.

 These sessions will be recorded and available as a reference library for diploma students for the duration of the course.
-As most students are from the UK and Europe, session times will be 7.00pm GMT/ weekdays and on a Saturday at 10.00am GMT.
-We will do our best to schedule some session for those living in very different time-zones.
+We aim to hold these discussions either mid-or-end of the month, this will include an occasional Saturday.
+These dates and times will be announced at the beginning of each month.
 If you cannot make a session, please email your question to us.
-These will be on Zoom and recordings made available on the website.

 4. Homework: Practical Case studies